-Denim shorts are a must-have during the warmer months.
-They’re easy to style, breathable, and cute.
-So why not start finding some sustainable shorts you love in preparation for summer?
+Sustainable shorts are a must-have during the warmer months.
+They're easy to style, breathable, and cute.
+So why not start finding some you love in preparation for summer?

 While sustainable shorts can sometimes be an investment, it's worth paying a little more upfront.
 In short (get it?), you're putting your dollars toward something that's higher quality, longer-lasting, and made with the planet—and people—in mind.
 For instance, aside from using water-reducing technology, Outland Denim also employs women who have experienced sex trafficking.
 Yep, worth every cent.

 Aside from buying new shorts, you can also make your own by upcycling an old pair of jeans.
 Simply cut off as much as you want, and voilà—you'll have a pair that fits you exactly how you want it to.
 Painting on or embroidering your denim is pretty darn cool, too.
 But for now, check out these beauties.

 1. Oliver Logan Bedford Short, $68

 Cute, cozy, and affordable sustainable shorts?
 You can't go wrong with this pair from Oliver Logan.
 It's made from yarn sourced from the Better Cotton Initiative and features a relaxed fit and raw hem that gives you a casual, carefree vibe.